Post-election reflections – David vs. Gallagher

 CMC may have been the largest tax district to challenge the Gallagher Amendment directly, but the college is not alone in its struggle to find a sustainable future in light of historic population growth elsewhere.
 Nearly all local tax districts are similarly affected.
 During the past year, we heard from numerous fire, recreation, water and sanitation districts.
 All were watching measure 4B closely, as they hoped it would provide guidance to rural communities across the Western Slope.

-I commend the CMC Board of Trustees for its leadership and courage to shape and test a question that rural districts might use to protect their services from financial deterioration.
+I commend the CMC board of trustees for its leadership and courage to shape and test a question that rural districts might use to protect their services from financial deterioration.
 It is too soon to tell whether the trustees will run a similar measure again in the future.
 Meanwhile, community leaders are seeking to better understand how to control their own economic sustainability and preserve local services.

 Recommended Stories For You